-And he thinks that there are easy refutations of the dream doubt.
+And he thinks that there are easy refutations of the dream doubt, ones which do not depend on reasoned belief in an omnipotent creator.

 If anyone says a dream may do the same thing, and all these ideas may be produced in us without any external objects, he may please to dream that I make him this answer: 1.
 That it is no great matter, whether I remove his scruple or not; where all is but dream, reasoning and arguments are of no use, truth and knowledge nothing.
 2. That I believe he will allow a very manifest difference between dreaming of being in the fire and being actually in it (IV.II.14, AW 392a).